dervan/turtledove-js/README.md

 ```
 import { initTurtledove } from "https://turtledove.pl/turtledove.js"

-const config = {store: true, adIframes: ['ad-iframe-id'], logs: false}

-initTurtledove(config)
+initTurtledove({ logs: true })
 ```

-Config object can have three keys:
-- `store` - set to `true` or `false` states if you want to add an iframe with data store - what you should want to do if you're going to add a user to some `AdInterestGroup`
-- `adIframes` - a list of iframes ids where you want to show a TURTLEDOVE ad
+Initializing function consumes a config object which recognizes one key:
-- `logs`- set to `true` or `false`, adds a button to open a message log that gives a bit of insight into implementation internals.
+- `logs`- if set to `true`, adds a button to open a message log that gives a bit of insight into implementation internals.

 Calling `initTurtledove` overwrites functions `window.navigator.renderAds`, `window.navigator.joinAdInterestGroup` and `window.navigator.leaveAdInterestGroup`, that in the future would be provided by a browser.